vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Add-NsxtPrincipalIdentity.md

 ### -domain

-The name of the workload domain to run against.
+The name of the workload Domain.

 ```yaml
 Type: String